turingschool/frontend-mod-1-prework/section1/relection.md

 6. Think of a site or app you use frequently.
 What are three variables that are probably used?
 Which data type would each of those variables probably hold?

-+userName holds a string
+-userName holds a string
-+isLoggedIn holds a boolean
+-isLoggedIn holds a boolean
-+followers holds a number
+-followers holds a number

 7. In your own words, explain what concatenation is.
 Concatenation is putting 2 things together.